What’s New in ValQ 1.4?

-ValQ for Power BI has been evolving at an incredible pace since its first release in May 2019, thanks to the ValQ community.
+ValQ, Modern Visual Planning for Microsoft Power BI has been evolving at an incredible pace since its first release in May 2019, thanks to the ValQ community.

 ValQ 1.4 delivers a host of features including Planning Tab, Variance Analysis, Collaboration, and more.
 The workflow has been revamped to make it more user-friendly, and there are a lot more options for customizations.

 Read on to learn more about the latest features and developments in this release.

 With 1.4, you have different panels that enable streamlining of the planning process.
 The four panels are shown in the image below.

 With the planning tab, you can do the following:

 - Create new plans based on existing data(e.g. prior period actuals or existing budget) or from scratch.

 - Create budgeting and allocation scenarios using options such as ‘Weight’ and ‘Equal’ or other options such as ‘Trend’, ‘Copy’ etc.

 - Modifications to the series can be done either by specifying percentages or values.